Helperbird/website/src/pages/features/speech-to-text.md

 layout: templates/features_two.liquid
 title: The Best Voice Typing Extension for Chrome, Firefox, Edge, and iOS
 description:
-  Experience fast, accurate speech-to-text conversion on Chrome, Firefox, Edge, and iOS with Helperbird's Voice Typing feature.
+  Experience fast, accurate Speech to Text conversion on Chrome, Firefox, Edge, and iOS with Helperbird's Voice Typing feature.
 Make communication simpler and more efficient.
 Try it free today!
 keywords: